akirby23/the-blessing-way/README.md

 - The Blessing Way logo image, album cover images & Favicon image were sourced from [The Blessing Way's Bandcamp page](https://theblessingway.bandcamp.com/community).
 - The maps from the Tour section were sourced from [Google Maps](https://www.google.com/maps).
 - The media players from the Discography page were sourced from [The Blessing Way's Bandcamp page](https://theblessingway.bandcamp.com/music).

+### Acknowledgements
+- My mentor Derek McAuley for taking the time to look over my code and for providing me with feedback along the way.
+Derek provided me with the HTML code that automatically refreshes the page back to the index.html page after submitting the form.
+- My partner Ollie Gill for supporting me with writing the content for the website.
+- My friend Josip Potnar for providing me with tips & tricks including introducing me to Flexbox, Favicons & [ui.dev/amiresponsive](https://ui.dev/amiresponsive).